SONGNightbreeze/Notes-React-Hooks/useEffect.md

 // run the return code, then setup code
 // the reason happened, return code is essentially consider cleanup
 // so every single time useEffect get run, whatever return get run first to cleanup
-// what u did the last time   所以return里面的函数会先执行，可以用来清理上一次执行的内容
+// what u did the last time
 // so we can set up ListenerEvent here, we can make sure to cleanup the code
 // and remove that in return
 // this return is going to be called anytime you component unMount,